pingcap/docs/grafana-tikv-dashboard.md

 ## Unified Read Pool

-- Time used by level：The time consumed for each level in unified read pool, level 0 means small query
+- Time used by level：The time consumed for each level in the unified read pool.
+Level 0 means small queries.
 - Level 0 chance：The proportion of level 0 tasks in unified read pool
 - Running tasks：The number of tasks running concurrently in the unified read pool